‘Coming together of Modi, Nadda, Jai Ram, and Anurag is a matter of chaturbhuj yog’

 Woh bhi bahut kam ghoomein hain iss chunav mein, swasthya ke karan mere khyal mein.
 Mera to iss baar jana hi bahut mushkil ho gaya hai.
 Main to jo zaroori meeting Shimla mein hoti hai, usme bhi nahin ja paya (I think he too has not travelled much in this election due to health reasons.
 For me, it was difficult to step out this time.
 I am not even able to attend important meetings in Shimla).

 I was asked to record the party’s message for Akashvani, but I said no, as I didn’t want to go to Shimla.
-So the party sent a helicopter, took me to Shimla and dropped me back after.
+So the party sent a helicopter, took me to Shimla and dropped me back after the recording.

 How do you see Himachal’s future?